How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Group attendees by webinar date, topic, or characteristics

-Track cohort performance over extended periods
+Track cohort performance and attendee behavior over extended periods

-Identify patterns in customer lifetime value
+Identify patterns in customer lifetime value and participant involvement

-Adjust strategies based on cohort insights
+Adjust strategies based on cohort and attendee behavior insights

 A/B Testing Framework

 Systematically test different webinar elements to optimise ROI.
+Using polls can enhance engagement by keeping the audience focused.

 Testing Variables: